peilinye/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tips:** <br/>
 1. A room can have more than one guest.<br/>
 2. If you cannot check guests into a room, check that the room index and guest index(es) are the ones you can see on the panels.
 Otherwise, use the command `list rooms` and `list guests` to show all rooms and guests.<br/>
-3. You can also use the room number itself to check in.
-If you are unsure of what this means, refer to the last example below.

 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:** <br/>